Virtual School previously looked after children advisor

 A previously looked after child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.

-• pupil premium allocations are based on a financial year basis,
+Pupil premium allocations are paid on a financial year basis.

 Policy